-- 5.1.2 The individuals described above have the right to complain to a competent data protection authority (in accordance with paragraph 5.2) and/or to commence proceedings in a court of competent jurisdiction (in accordance with paragraph 5.3), whether or not they have first complained directly to the Customer in question or to Zendesk under this Complaints Handling Procedure. - 5.2 Complaint to a data protection authority - 5.2.1 If an individual wishes to complain about Zendesk's processing of his or her personal data to a data protection authority, the individual may complain to the data protection authority in the European territory: - (a) of the individual's habitual residence; - (b) of the individual's place of work; or - (c) where the alleged infringement occurred. - 5.3 Proceedings before a national court - 5.3.1 If an individual wishes to commence court proceedings against Zendesk, then individual may commence proceedings in the European territory: - (a) in which that European Group Member is established; or - (b) of individual's habitual residence. - 5.3.2 An individual's right to lodge proceedings before a competent court shall be without prejudice to any administrative or non-judicial remedy available to that individual, including the right to lodge a complaint with a competent data protection authority.
+- 5.1.2 The individuals described above have the right to complain to the Information Commissioner (in accordance with paragraph 5.2) and/or to commence proceedings in a UK court (in accordance with paragraph 5.3), whether or not they have first complained directly to the Customer in question or to Zendesk under this Complaints Handling Procedure. - 5.2 Complaint to the Information Commissioner - 5.2.1 If an individual wishes to complain about Zendesk's processing of his or her personal data to a data protection authority, the individual may complain to the Information Commissioner. - 5.3 Proceedings before a UK court - 5.3.1 If an individual wishes to commence court proceedings against Zendesk, then individual may commence proceedings in the UK. - 5.3.2 An individual's right to lodge proceedings before a UK court shall be without prejudice to any administrative or non-judicial remedy available to that individual, including the right to lodge a complaint with the Information Commissioner.